 Nissan Theft & Safety in Australia

-Key facts about Nissan vehicle security and safety performance in Australia.
+Key facts about Nissan vehicle security and safety for Australian owners.

 🔒 Nissan Theft Risk in Australia

 Nissan vehicles have a moderate theft risk in Australia.
 Older models without immobilisers are more vulnerable, but modern Nissans with advanced keyless entry and immobiliser systems are significantly harder to steal.
 The Navara may attract attention as a desirable ute.
-Check Australian Police data for the latest stolen vehicle statistics.
+Check the National Car Theft Reduction Council for the latest data.

-• Factory immobilisers are standard on most models from mid-2000s
+• Factory immobilisers are standard on most Nissan models from the mid-2000s onwards

-• Nissan Leaf has very low theft risk due to EV nature
+• Nissan Leaf has very low theft risk due to its EV nature and distinctive appearance

-Nissan's current model lineup performs well in safety testing, with most achieving top ratings.
-Nissan's Safety Shield 360 technology suite is available across much of the range.
+Nissan's current model range performs well in safety testing, with most achieving top ratings.
+Nissan's Safety Shield 360 technology suite is available across much of the Australian lineup.

 • Nissan Qashqai (2022+): 5-star Euro NCAP rating